-Treatment of Existing Soils: Maintenance Building Pad
+Treatment of Existing Soils: Building Pad

-Remedial grading should be performed within the proposed building area in order to remove the existing any soils disturbed during striping, and a portion of the near-surface native alluvium.
+Remedial grading should be performed within the proposed building area in order to remove the existing undocumented fill soils, and a portion of the near-surface native alluvium.
 Based on conditions encountered at the boring locations, the existing soils within the proposed building area are recommended to be overexcavated to a depth of at least 5 feet below existing grades and to a depth of at least 3 feet below proposed building pad subgrade elevations, whichever is greater.
-The depth of the overexcavation should also extend to a depth sufficient to remove any undocumented fill soils and soils disturbed during site striping.
+The depth of the overexcavation should also extend to a depth sufficient to remove all undocumented fill soils and soils disturbed during site striping.
 Within the influence zones of the new foundations, the overexcavation should extend to a depth of at least 3 feet below proposed foundation bearing grade.

 The overexcavation areas should extend at least 5 feet beyond the building and foundation perimeters, and to an extent equal to the depth of fill placed below the foundation bearing grade, whichever is greater.
 If the proposed structure incorporates any exterior columns (such as for a canopy or overhang) the area of overexcavation should also encompass these areas.
-The site plan for the proposed development indicates that the northwestern corner of building will be constructed 1± foot from the property line.
-The contractor should take all necessary provisions to protect any improvements on the adjacent property.
-Specialized grading techniques, such as A-B-C slot cuts, may be required for the construction of the proposed building footings where the recommended remedial grading cannot be achieved.
-In addition, the proposed building foundations, in areas where the recommended remedial grading a reduced allowable bearing pressure.